awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 Metric data points that specify a unit of measure are aggregated separately\.
 When you get statistics without specifying a unit, CloudWatch aggregates all data points of the same unit together\.
 If you have two otherwise identical metrics with different units, two separate data streams are returned, one for each unit\.

-### Periods<a name="CloudWatchPeriods"></a>
+## Periods<a name="CloudWatchPeriods"></a>

 A *period* is the length of time associated with a specific Amazon CloudWatch statistic\.
 Each statistic represents an aggregation of the metrics data collected for a specified period of time\.
 Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60\.
 For example, to specify a period of six minutes, use 360 as the period value\.
 You can adjust how the data is aggregated by varying the length of the period\.
 A period can be as short as one second or as long as one day \(86,400 seconds\)\.
 The default value is 60 seconds\.

 Only custom metrics that you define with a storage resolution of 1 second support sub\-minute periods\.
 Even though the option to set a period below 60 is always available in the console, you should select a period that aligns to how the metric is stored\.
-For more information about metrics that support sub\-minute periods, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information about metrics that support sub\-minute periods, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.

 When you retrieve statistics, you can specify a period, start time, and end time\.
 These parameters determine the overall length of time associated with the statistics\.
 The default values for the start time and end time get you the last hour's worth of statistics\.
 The values that you specify for the start time and end time determine how many periods CloudWatch returns\.
 For example, retrieving statistics using the default values for the period, start time, and end time returns an aggregated set of statistics for each minute of the previous hour\.
 If you prefer statistics aggregated in ten\-minute blocks, specify a period of 600\.
 For statistics aggregated over the entire hour, specify a period of 3600\.